owen-it/laravel-auditing-doc/getting-started.md

 ## With Legacy Class

 It is also possible to have your model extend the `OwnerIt\Auditing\Auditing` class to enable auditing.
+Example:Alternatively, you may also extend the `OwnerIt\Auditing\Auditing` class to enable auditing.

 Example:

 ```php
 // app/Team.php